Giro Remedy S FullFace Ski and Snowboarding Helmet

 - Carbon/fiberglass composite shell

 - 9 vents

-- Construction: Fiberglass composite shell; EVA foam-lined chinbar; EPS interior core
+- Construction: Carbon fiber OR fiberglass composite shell; EVA foam-lined chinbar; EPS interior core

 - Venting: 9 puncture-resistant mesh vents

 - Lining: Removable, washable soft inner liner

 - Safety Standards: Meets ASTM F2040 and CE EN-1077 standards

 - Weight:Small weighs 1110 gm

 Additional specs for Giro Remedy S Carbon Ski Helmet

 Giro Remedy Full Face Ski Helmet: What Is Super Fit?